It’s been a peculiar, and a sad few days.

 That hotel happens to be one of the stops on Esotouric’s tour Hotel Horrors & Main Street Vice, and if you go looking for information about the place, you’ll be sent our way.
 So this week we’ve given a number of interviews to reporters from Canada, New York and here in Los Angeles, clarifying the history of the hotel, its changing demographics, litany of suicides, and the peculiar bit of trivia that two serial killers stayed there during their sprees.

-LINKS: CNN previews Cecil Hotel death lore from our Hotel Horrors & Main Street Vice tour.
+DIG DEEPER: “Black Dahlia Days: Sleuthing out Beth Short’s Southern California” and In The Shadow of the Hotel Cecil webinars are available to watch on-demand.
+Plus: CNN previews Cecil Hotel death lore from our Hotel Horrors & Main Street Vice tour.
 Hotel Horrors & Main Street Vice tour creator Kim Cooper talks about the Cecil Hotel’s grim history on CBC Canada (link), on CNN (link), on NBC4 (link), on KNX (link), in The Sun (link) and in Frankfurter Allgemeine Zeitung (link).

 Debunking L.A. myths before they form is sort of a hobby of ours, so when two different reporters asked “And is it true that this is one of the last places that the Black Dahlia was seen?” we quickly set them straight.
 And yet…